 Preference will be given to candidates with the following qualities:

-- plan on graduate study in anthropology or a closely related field;
+- plan on or have completed an MA in anthropology or a closely related field;

-- can perform statistical analyses (with at least one formal statistics course), and
+- can perform statistical analyses (with at least one formal statistics course; more preferred), and

 - have accomplished academic records particularly in their major field and/or anthropology courses.